Tiokasin and FVIR in the Press

 On the Cheyenne River Sioux Tribe Reservation in South Dakota there exists poverty on a staggering scale.
 As our first domestic endeavor, Simply Smiles is honored to have been welcomed into this community and to be able to support these incredible children and their families.

+HONOR THE TREATIES (www.Honorthetreaties.com) Honor the Treaties is an organization dedicated to amplifying the voices of Indigenous communities through art and advocacy.
+We do that by funding collaborations between Native artists and Native advocacy groups so that their messages can reach a wider audience.
 We are committed to a vision to curtail suicides, to provide basic needs, to give children an alternative to the dangers of the streets, to preserve and cultivate the rich Lakota Culture, and to provide bright futures for these impoverished children.

 AARON HUEY www.emphas.is (Pine Ridge Billboard Project or go to: http://bit.ly/hVEeGm) and www.honorthetreaties.org - a Contributing Editor/photographer for Harper's magazine.
 Huey's Pine Ridge Lakota Reservation work recently rose to prominence after he was invited to give a lecture on the subject at a TED conference.
 Launched a campaign of awareness to the public eye regarding condtions on Native American reservations in the U.S. and the broken treaties legacy consequently forcing poverty and loss of culture.